Which iPad should you buy for the holidays?

 The 9.7-inch iPad still seems to be available at a discount for $250 on Cyber Monday, barely.
 So, with that in mind, let's consider what to do if you're thinking of getting an iPad right now.

-Know that the iPad ecosystem has tons of fantastic apps, generally great performance, and iPads are really portable.
-But none of them have really made the leap to being a mini-MacBook just yet.
-Limits to iOS mean only two apps can be used side-by-side at once, and no iPad works with a mouse or trackpad. iPads can do a lot of things, and could very well be your everyday computer for watching video, web surfing, social media and email, but they may not replace your Mac or Windows PC's full flexibility.
+The iPad ecosystem has tons of fantastic apps, generally great performance and iPads are really portable.
+But none of them have made the leap to being a mini-MacBook just yet.
+Limits to iOS mean only two apps can be used side-by-side at once, and no iPad works with a mouse or trackpad. iPads can do a lot of things, and could very well be your everyday computer for watching video, web surfing, social media and email, but they may not be able to replace your Mac or Windows PC's full flexibility.
 If you want a touchscreen tablet that works as a more traditional computer, get a Microsoft Surface Pro 6 or Surface Go, or something similar.

 Still want an iPad?
 Good let's break down your choices.